 - c.
 Create the .mdbg file with captured source by using the -c option for the dbgld command or the CAPSRC option on the CDADBGLD utility. - d.
 Verify that the .mdbg file is a non-temporary file. - If you use only .dbg files, verify that the .dbg files are non-temporary files and specify NO for the EQAOPTS MDBG command. - For scenario C, do the following steps: - a.
-If you are running on z/OS Version 1.6 or Version 1.7, verify that Language Environment PTF for APAR PK12833 is installed. - b.
-If you use the Dynamic Debug facility to place hooks into programs that reside in read-only storage, verify with your system administrator that you are authorized to do so - c.
+If you use the Dynamic Debug facility to place hooks into programs that reside in read-only storage, verify with your system administrator that you are authorized to do so - b.
 After you start z/OS Debugger, verify that you have not deactivated the Dynamic Debug facility by entering the QUERY DYNDEBUG command. - 3.
 Verify whether you need to do any of the following tasks: - You can specify any combination of the C++ DEBUG suboptions in any order.
 The default suboptions are BLOCK, LINE, PATH, and SYM. - When you compile a program, do not associate SYSIN with an in-stream data set (for example // SYSIN DD \) because z/OS Debugger requires access to a permanent data set for the source of the program you are debugging. - z/OS Debugger does not support the LP64 compiler option.
 You must specify or have in effect the ILP32 compiler option. - If you specify the OPTIMIZE compiler option with a level higher than 0, then no hooks are generated for line, block or path points, and no symbol table is generated.
 Only hooks for function entry and exit points are generated for optimized programs.
 The TEST compiler option has the same restriction. - You cannot call user defined functions from the command line.